MichelleAaa/node.js-expense-tracker-deploy-w-mongodb-atlas/backend/README.md

-Start the server by using nodemon:
+Start the server by using nodemon (from the backend file, use the terminal and enter:)

 $ nodemon server